 During our party tomorrow we are planning to listen to the Adventures in Odyssey’s episode, “The Last ‘I Do.'”
 It tells the story of St. Valentine and the origins of Valentine’s Day.
 You can listen for free on February 15th, (click the link here!) or you can buy it if you want to listen to it on Valentine’s Day (click this link to buy it!).
 I recommend Adventures in Odyssey on here all the time, so if you haven’t hopped on that bandwagon yet, you’re really missing out!
 If you have no idea what I’m talking about let me give you a brief description: award-winning audio dramas, made for kids (but I still love them…and cry during them🙄…often), teach morals, history, Bible, and much more.
 It’s FANTASTIC!!

 Okay, I’m totally kidding.
 Well, I mean, if you want to make a fancy breaky, go right ahead.
-But I bought Strawberry Toaster Strudel (on sale) and plan to draw little hearts on them with the icing.
+But I bought Strawberry Toaster Strudel (on sale) and drew little hearts on them with the icing.
 Nailed it.

 Decorate Valentine’s Day Sugar Cookies